akapernaros/react-spa-template/README.md

 widget component also define a choice of "common styling" and functionality.

 ## Messageing and Errorhandling
+### EventBus
+EventBus provides the possibility to subscribe simple EventListeners and MessageHandlers.
+Use this implementation to decouple components and establish an application wide notifications.

+Register handlers and listeners in your components "componentDidMount" method and remove the listeners in the method "componentWillUnmount" method in order to avoid memory leaks.

+Event- and message firing happens asynchronously.
+### ErrorHandling
+Fire and catch.
+Most errors happen asynchronously in Button-Click-Handlers or axios http requests.
+The "ErrorBoundary" in AppError.js won't help catching these errors.
+This is because of the (React restrictions)[https://reactjs.org/docs/error-boundaries.html] of an error-boundary.

+Do not use some workarounds coursing the internet throwing errors in "setState" methods!
+That will reset your components state (=> possible data loss).

+So (throw,) catch, handle and if it is something worth displaying send a message using the EventBus and display the message in a whatever component (see DisplayMessage.js).

 ## Next to come
 * More Backend communication with Axios (how handle request in a common way and hide axios specific details)